smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ### Identity Columns
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In some relational databases like MYSQL, when you insert a NULL marker into an identity column, the identity column will take the next available value and not an error.
+In some databases like MYSQL, when you insert a NULL marker into an identity column, the identity column will take the next available value and not an error.
 However, in Microsoft SQL Server, an error is produced.

 ```sql
 CREATE TABLE ##Identity